msssk/jsbp/codecon.md

 Consistent spacing and syntax reduce the cognitive overhead of parsing programming language symbols and free the reader's mind to focus on understanding the concepts and flow communicated by the code.

-JavaScript has a few deficiencies that can be guarded against by using and enforcing coding conventions:

-* **Implicit globals**: assigning a value to an undeclared variable will automatically create a global variable and assign the value to it.
-	* **Suggestion**: declare all variables at the top of the scope and disallow implicit globals.
-Declaring variables at the top of the scope ensure that any assignment happens to the local reference.
-* **Type coercion**: JavaScript's C-like comparison operators (`==`, `!=`) will coerce the types of its operands to the same type.
-The rules JavaScript follows for the coercion can be complicated and few programmers know them all.
-	* **Suggestion**: use strict comparison operators (`===` and `!==`) since the behavior is easier to understand and remember, and in most well-designed code is the desirable behavior anyway.
-* **Automatic Semicolon Insertion** (ASI): the language syntax does not require lines to end with a semicolon, however, the rules for automatic semicolon insertion are not always intuitive.
-	* **Suggestion**: it is safest to always use a semicolon and not rely on ASI.

 ## Documentation

 Source code should be composed with readability in mind, using meaningful names and modular code organization.
 Function names should be verbs, constructor and variable names should generally be nouns, and boolean variables should be descriptively prefixed (e.g. `isEnabled`, not `enabled`; `hasTouch`, not `touch`).